chrivand/UmbrellaAdBlocker/README.md

 # AdBlocker on Umbrella

-This is an Ad Blocker built on Cisco Umbrella.
+This is an AdBlocker built on Cisco Umbrella.

 ## Getting Started with the Installation